Daniela Munits: 2024

+2025

 Her first competition in 2025 was on 4–6 April, at 2025 World Cup Sofia, where she took 18th place in the all-around and did not advance into apparatus finals.
 In May, she competed at the 2025 European Cup in Baku, Azerbaijan and finished 6th in ball.
 In Cross battle part of competition, she beat Dara Malinova in 1st round with hoop and was then beaten by Taisiia Onofriichuk with ball.

-In June, Daniela represented Israel together with Lian Rona and Meital Maayam Sumkin at the 2025 European Championships in Tallinn, Estonia.
+In June, Daniela represented Israel together with Lian Rona and Meital Maayan Sumkin at the 2025 European Championships in Tallinn, Estonia.
 She took 8th place in all-around final.
 They won bronze medal in team competition together with senior group.
 In July, she won silver medal behind Meital Sumkin in all-around, hoop, clubs and ribbon and bronze in ball at the 2025 Israeli National Championships.
 Then she competed at Milan World Cup, where she took 10th place in all-around and only qualified to ribbon final, where she finished on 6th place.
 On July 25–27, she competed at Cluj-Napoca World Challenge Cup, finishing 14th in the all-around.
 She only qualified to hoop final and finished 8th.

 In August she made her World Championships debut in Rio de Janeiro, Brazil, where she took 11th place in the all-around qualifications, and advanced to the all-around final where she finished 15th.

+2026

+Munits started the season competing at Sofia World Cup, where she took 16th place in all-around and 8th in hoop final.
+In May, she won the cross battle at European Cup in Baku, Azerbaijan.
+At the qualifications, she took gold with clubs, and finished 8th in ball.
+On May 16, she won a silver medal at the 2026 World Challenge Cup Portimao in the all-around competition.
+She qualified to hoop final, finishing 7th.

+In May, at the 2026 European Championships in Varna, Daniela finished in 10th place in the all-around final.
+She won a silver medal in the team competition alongside Alona Tal Franco and the Israeli senior group, and a bronze medal in the clubs final.
+She finished 5th in the hoop, ball and ribbon finals.
+In July, she competed at 2026 World Cup Milan and took 4th place in all-around.

+In August, at the 2026 World Championships in Frankfurt, Germany, Daniela finished in 7th place in the all-around final with 115.650 points, and in 4th place in the hoop final with 30.050 points.